Rajan Zed has criticized Coldplay's music-video featuring Beyoncé titled Hymn For The Weekend , claiming it trivializes Hinduism.

 Still others speculate that My Bicycle was censored due to its unfavourable portrayal of the army.
-After the film was shown in several festivals, the armed forces took notice and lodged a 14 page long complaint that the film showed the activities of the
+After the film was shown in several festivals, the armed forces took notice and lodged a 14 page long complaint that the film showed the activities

 The issue of armed forces rule in the hill tracts is a sensitive issue, people may know the truth.
 People may discover a lot of things.
 It is a big problem, so stop the film.

 My Bicycle was conceived of 10 years ago and finally produced by Pandolipi Karkhana, who managed to find 30 financiers.
 Filming began in 2012.
-The film tells the story of an indigenous man named Komol who is fired from a job in a city and returns to his
+The film tells the story of an indigenous man named Komol who is fired from a job in a city and returns

-native village with only a bicycle.
+to his native village with only a bicycle.
 Komol tries to make a living by using the bicycle to ferry passengers and goods, but runs into trouble with others in the village.

 Almost 300,000 people speak Chakma language in Bangladesh.
 But the language is dying because it is not being used.